 As a federal prosecutor from 1998 to 2002, and again from 2008 to 2010, Mr. Anderson successfully represented the government in some of its most noteworthy prosecutions in Northern California over that time.
 In United States v.
 Gregory L. Reyes, a case the New York Times described as the “the most notable conviction from this era,” Mr. Anderson successfully prosecuted the only Silicon Valley CEO convicted of stock-options backdating.
 In United States v.
 Charles W. McCall, Mr. Anderson successfully prosecuted the board chairman of a well known public company for his participation in a revenue-recognition scheme that resulted in more than $8 billion in shareholder losses and a ten-year prison sentence for the defendant.
 From 2008 to 2010, Mr. Anderson served as First Assistant U.S. Attorney for the Northern District of California, with responsibility for all criminal, civil and tax cases brought by or against the federal government in San Francisco, San Jose and Oakland.

 One year after graduating from Stanford Law School in 1990, Mr. Anderson served as a law clerk to Justice Anthony M. Kennedy of the United States Supreme Court.
+He also clerked for Chief Judge J. Clifford Wallace of the Ninth Circuit Court of Appeals and Judge George H. Aldrich of the Iran-U.S. Claims Tribunal in The Hague, Netherlands.

 Mr. Anderson has been recognized by The Best Lawyers in America in White Collar law and the International Who’s Who in Business Crime Defense.
 He has been named by the law firm associate website Above the Law as one of the top partners to work for in California.
 His work and legal commentary have appeared in the Wall Street Journal, New York Times, San Francisco Chronicle, all of the major wire services and the legal press.
+He is regularly asked to speak publicly on hot topics, most recently at the American Bar Association's National White Collar Conference on March 6, 2014 on the defense of insider-trading charges.